 How To Find The Editor

-Over on the upper right you will see the button to access the website editor.
+On the upper right you will see the button to access the website editor.

-When editing website settings, remember to pick or check the appropriate scope you want to work in, if you are an administrator.
+When editing website settings, remember to pick or check the appropriate scope you want to work in, if you are an Administrator.

 Homepage Editor Instructions